Home » Cuisines » Traditional Chinese Food » Twice Cooked Pork {Hui Guo Rou 回锅肉}

 For Pork Belly Strip:

-• Add the pork belly into the boiling water, cover it with a lid and bring it to boil again and then turn the heat to simmer and cook for 30 minutes.
-You know it is ready when you can poke through the pork easily using a pointy chopstick.
+- Add the pork belly into the boiling water, cover it with a lid and bring it to boil again and then turn the heat to simmer and cook for 20 minutes.
+You know it is ready when you can poke through the pork easily using a pointy chopstick with no blood coming out either.

 For Pre-Sliced Pork Belly: